Evidence-aligned programs • Outcome tracking

 - Diabetes, hypertension, ASCVD risk, or HF plus food insecurity or low diet quality.

-- Functional barriers to shopping/cooking → consider MTMs over groceries/produce alone.
+- Functional barriers to shopping or cooking → consider medically tailored meals (MTMs) over groceries or produce alone.

 2) Prescribe the Right Intervention